 4 Lucrative Job Options for Retired Nurses

 Are you contemplating a job change or getting close to retiring?
 If so, what will be your next chapter?
 Visit a famous museum, walk the beach, hang with the grandkids?
 Maybe you can combine your bucket list with an encore nursing career.
-Jobs for retired nurses that allow them to stay in or reenter the workforce on their terms may incorporate stints as travel nurses, nurse educators, nurse leaders or in home health care.
+Jobs for retired nurses that allow them to stay in or reenter the workforce on their terms may incorporate stints as contract nurses, nurse educators, nurse leaders, or in-home health care.